Fat Removal in Guilford & New Haven Connecticut

 What is liposuction?

 Liposuction uses suction to remove fat from the body.
 During liposuction, small, thin cannulas are inserted through tiny incisions in the skin.
 Fat is suctioned out of the body through these tubes as the tubes are moved under your skin to target particular fat deposits.

 If you have excess fat deposits in different areas of your body that do not seem to respond to diet and exercise, liposuction may work for you.
 A good candidate for liposuction is an individual with good overall health who is at or close to his or her ideal weight but has stubborn fat deposits that won’t go away with exercise.
 Typically, a good candidate has a visible bulge, and at least an inch can be “pinched” in the area to be treated.

 What can I expect during liposuction?

 Liposuction is performed by Dr. Price as an outpatient procedure and does not require an overnight stay in the hospital.
 Improved liposuction techniques in recent years have made it safer and less painful.
-General anaesthesia is not required during the procedure.
-It is performed using local anaesthesia or intravenous sedation instead.
+General anesthesia is not required during the procedure.
+It is performed using local anesthesia or intravenous sedation instead.

 Liposuction can be done on the following areas of the body: